Toggle mobile menu visibility

 The Chair receives invitations from all parts of the community and attends as many as possible throughout the year.
 The Chair is non-political and cannot be involved with political or contentious events.

-To request the attendance of the Chair to an event, please complete and submit the Request attendance of the Chair online form.
+To request the attendance of the Chair to an event, please complete and submit the request attendance of the Chair online form.
+Please complete all the questions if possible.

 Contact the Chair